BMW Commits to Subscriptions Even After Heated Seat Debacle

 And you’re ignoring decades of scummy lawyering and lobbying to make the proprietary codec bullshit legal.

 I think the idea is that the cost of producing standardized hardware is lower than the cost of producing a custom version without that codec just for the Raspberry Pi Foundation.
 The Raspberry Pi Foundation was not interested in that codec, so they didn’t buy a license.
-Separately, as a special agreement, they then allowed users to get a personal license directly from the IP owner.
-Sounds like an ideal situation to me.
+Separately, as a special agreement, they then allowed the few interested users to get a personal license directly from the IP owner.
+Sounds like a great solution to me.

 Not sure if the same reasoning applies to BMW, though.